 Plan experiences and activities

-Offer resources to mentee to assist in career growth and exposure
+Offer resources to the mentee to assist in career growth and exposure

 Promote independence and autonomy for the mentee